Swipe to see connections

 “Let’s be clear, this is what happens when you are dealing with a crisis of this magnitude,” Adams said at a press conference a week after the incident—adding that over his 30-plus year relationship with Pearson, he’d never witnessed “a violent action” by him.

-The first two guards, Bell and Terrence Rosenthal, allege that they were arrested after Pearson’s visit to the Touro University shelter in Manhattan.
-According to a report from the New York Times, they claimed that they were arrested and detained following an altercation with Pearson and taken to the NYPD’s Midtown South station.
-While they were being processed, Bell and Rosenthal allege that Pearson showed up at the station, cursed at them, and told them “I told you all I’ll have your jobs.”
+According to a report from the New York Times, Rosenthal and Bell were arrested and detained following the altercation, and were taken to the NYPD’s Midtown South station.
+While they were being processed, Bell and Rosenthal told the Times that Pearson showed up at the station, cursed at them, and told them, “I told you all I’ll have your jobs.”
 The pair claimed that the Midtown South station’s precinct commander instructed them to apologize to Pearson, which both declined to do.
 Bell was charged with disorderly conduct and Rosenthal received misdemeanor charges, all later dismissed.
-The third security guard, Angelica Weldon, alleges that Pearson pushed her into a wall at the Touro University shelter and fractured her shoulder.
-No lawsuits connected to the three guards’ allegations have been officially filed as of this writing.

 Ludemann said in the lawsuit that her then-supervisor, Inspector Miltiadis Marmara, attempted to promote her away from Pearson, but that Pearson blocked the promotion.
 After Marmara attempted to confront Pearson, the lawsuit alleges, Pearson pulled in NYPD Chief of Department Jeffrey Maddrey, who allegedly promised to “take care of it.”
 (You may recall that Maddrey has also been accused of sexual misconduct by a then-subordinate in the NYPD.)
 In her lawsuit, Ludemann alleges that she and her supervisor were subsequently transferred back to the NYPD, where they were bounced around from command to command and demoted, until Ludemann finally made the decision to retire due to the retaliation she said was orchestrated by Pearson and Maddrey.
 “I want what happened to come to light—that it started with me saying ‘no’ and doing the right thing, and the NYPD allowed this man to destroy my career and traumatize me,” Ludemann told the Daily News of Pearson.